querycert/qcert/README.md

        samples/oql/persons1.js
 ```

-The input data in [`data/persons.json`](samples/data/persons.json)
+The input data in [`oql/persons.json`](samples/oql/persons.json)
 contains a collection of persons and a collection of companies in JSON
 format and can be used for all the tests.
-If you run persons1, it
+If you run the query
-should return all persons whose age is 32:
+`persons1`, it should return all persons whose age is 32:

 ```
 [{"type":["Customer"],"data":{"name":"John Doe","age":32,"cid":123}},